KSP-KOS/KOS_DOC/source/summary_topics/ship_control.md

 kOS scripts to explicitly start them with a use of the SAS OFF command just in case you forgot to turn it off before running the script.

-There are two styles of control:
+There are three styles of control:
 ===============================

 * "Cooked" - Give a goal direction to seek, and let kOS find the way to manuever toward it.
 * "Raw" - Control the craft just like a manual pilot would do from a keyboard or joystick.
+* "Pilot" - This is the stock way of controlling craft, the state of which can be read in kerboscript.

 "Cooked" Control